KiwiOnGit/Vapour/README.md

 ***

 ### A Note on Licensing:
-some third party made dependencys of the vapour engine may not use the same license, for ease of knowing them i'll do my best to add said code and components here.
+some third party made dependencies of the vapour engine may not use the same license, for ease of knowing them i'll do my best to add said code and components here.

 *   **Third-Party Components:**
 **GLEW (The OpenGL Extension Wrangler Library): The GLEW source code is licensed under the Modified BSD License, the Mesa 3-D License (MIT), and the Khronos License (MIT) [1.1.1][1.1.2].**

 **OpenGL: This project utilizes the OpenGL® Specification provided by the Khronos Group.
 OpenGL is a registered trademark of Hewlett Packard Enterprise.**

 **GLEW (The OpenGL Extension Wrangler Library): The GLEW source code is licensed under the Modified BSD License, the Mesa 3-D License (MIT), and the Khronos License (MIT).**

 # MIT License